khadija1205/khadija1205/README.md

 ## 💻 What I Do

-**I am a Software Engineer with 2+ years of experience in Java/Spring Boot backend systems, AWS cloud architecture, and multi-tenant SaaS platforms across healthcare and enterprise domains**
+I am a Software Engineer with 2+ years of experience in Java/Spring Boot backend systems, AWS cloud architecture, and multi-tenant SaaS platforms across healthcare and enterprise domains.

 ---

 ## 🛠️ Tech Stack